MasterPhooey/Tater-Discord-AI-EXO/README.md

+# Note, most likey wont be updating this as ollama is just way faster use https://github.com/MasterPhooey/Tater-Discord-WebUI

 # Tater - A Discord Bot Powered by EXO AI Cluster and Ollama (WIP)

 Tater is a Discord bot that uses EXO for chat functionality and tool integration while still using Ollama for embedding generation.